brunoluiz/brunoluiz.github.io/content/blog/2022/jan/gif-sane-playback-control-ffmpegwasm/index.md

 **Build `ffmpeg.wasm-core`**

 You can build manually by heading to [https://github.com/ffmpegwasm/ffmpeg.wasm-core][21] and following the instructions.
-Or, you can use Github Actions in your favour:
+Or, you can use GitHub Actions in your favour:

 - Fork the project: [https://github.com/ffmpegwasm/ffmpeg.wasm-core][22]
 - Enable the Github Actions (just go to the Actions tab)